r1chardj0n3s/parse/README.rst

 Numbered fields are also not supported: the result of parsing will include the parsed fields in the order they are parsed.

-The conversion of fields to types other than strings is not yet supported.
+The conversion of fields to types other than strings is done based on the type in the format specification, which mirrors the format() behaviour.
+There are no "!" field conversions like format() has.

 Some simple parse() format string examples: